 How we disclose your personal information

-We are required by law (under the National Vocational Education and Training Regulator Act 2011 (Cth) (NVETR Act)) to disclose the personal information we collect about you to the National VET Data Collection kept by the National Centre for Vocational Education Research Ltd (NCVER).
+We are required by law (under the Vocational Education and Training Act 1996 (WA)) to disclose the personal information we collect about you to the National VET Data Collection kept by the National Centre for Vocational Education Research Ltd (NCVER).
 The NCVER is responsible for collecting, managing, analysing and communicating research and statistics about the Australian VET sector.

-We are also authorised by law (under the NVETR Act) to disclose your personal information to the relevant state or territory training authority.
+We may also disclose your personal information to the Training Accreditation Council.

 [Note to RTOs – delete before providing to students: if any disclosures of students’ personal information to overseas recipients are likely, please include a statement notifying students of this likely disclosure and the countries in which such recipients are likely to be located (if it is practicable to specify those countries in the notice or to otherwise make the individual aware of them) in accordance with the requirements set out in APP 5.2(i) and (j).]

 How the NCVER and other bodies handle your personal information

-The NCVER will collect, hold, use and disclose your personal information in accordance with the law, including the Privacy Act 1988 (Cth) (Privacy Act) and the NVETR Act.
+The NCVER will collect, hold, use and disclose your personal information in accordance with the law, including the Privacy Act 1988 (Cth) (Privacy Act) and the National Vocational Education and Training Regulator Act 2011 (Cth) (NVETR Act).
 Your personal information may be used and disclosed by NCVER for purposes that include populating authenticated VET transcripts; administration of VET; facilitation of statistics and research relating to education, including surveys and data linkage; and understanding the VET market.

 The NCVER is authorised to disclose information to the Australian Government Department of Employment and Workplace Relations (DEWR), Commonwealth authorities, State and Territory authorities (other than registered training organisations) that deal with matters relating to VET and VET regulators for the purposes of those bodies, including to enable: